-- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - the names of councillors attending a council meeting and whether they attended a) the meeting in person or by audio-visual link, - details of each motion moved at a council meeting and of any amendments moved to b) - the names of the mover and seconder of the motion or amendment, c) - whether the motion or amendment was passed or lost, and d) - such other matters specifically required under this code. e) - 193 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.
+- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - a) the names of councillors attending a council meeting and whether they attended the meeting in person or by audio-visual link, - b) details of each motion moved at a council meeting and of any amendments moved to it, - c) the names of the mover and seconder of the motion or amendment, - d) whether the motion or amendment was passed or lost, and - e) such other matters specifically required under this code. - 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.

-- Any debate on the confirmation of the minutes is to be confined to whether the minutes are a 19.4 full and accurate record of the meeting they relate to. - 19.5 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting.
+- 19.4 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 19.5 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting.